 Other creative achievements

-In 1983 John gained a BA in Visual Communications Studies at West Midlands College of Higher Education.
+In 1983 John gained a BA in Visual Communications Studies at West Midlands College of Higher Education in Walsall.
 The course consisted of practical work in several creative fields including photography, graphic design, video and audio visual production.
-In his graduating year, John’s photographs of poor quality high-rise and high-density housing in the West Midlands won the main portfolio prize in the ‘Face to The World’ competition organised by The Observer newspaper (long gone) and Christian Aid.
+In his graduating year, John’s photographs of poor quality high-rise and high-density housing in the West Midlands won the main portfolio prize in the ‘Face to The World’ competition organised by The Observer newspaper (now owned by the Guardian) and Christian Aid.
 The competition was open to all professional photojournalists in the UK.

-After College, John worked for a number of years as a freelance journal photographer and graphic designer and also spent 12 years pursuing a career as a professional actor under an Equity-registered name .
-This period included a number of productions at the Birmingham Repertory Theatre, plus TV and film roles – perhaps most notably a small part in a film and working opposite Sir Michael Caine.
-View John’s acting showreel from 2005.
+After College, John worked for a number of years as a freelance journal photographer and graphic designer and also spent 12 years pursuing a career as a professional actor under the Equity registered name : John Ironstone (after a road in the village where he grew up) .
+This period included a number of productions at the Birmingham Repertory Theatre, plus TV and film roles – perhaps most notably, a small part in the 1997 heist-film Shadowrun (a fairly pale immitation of the Italian Job) in which he worked briefly opposite Sir Michael Caine.